List of Available Audits for Google Ads

 • High-Cost Ad Groups with Low Quality Score: Checks for ad groups that are among the top x% of highest spend, and which have a quality score that’s less than X.

-• Ad Groups With Too Few Ads/Too Many Ad: These two widgets will check for any ad groups that have either too many or too few ads, allowing you to set the maximum/minimum number of allowed ads.
+• Ad Groups With Too Few Ads/Too Many Ads: These two widgets will check for any ad groups that have either too many or too few ads, allowing you to set the maximum/minimum number of allowed ads.

-• Ad Groups with duplicate Ads
+• Ad Groups with Duplicate Ads

 • Ad Groups with too few keywords